alessandroRoaro/Mosaic/README.md

 Improvements:
 - Added possibility to set a global minimum width and height for nodes in MosaicPane
+- Added cursors for dragging and resizing
 - A drop is rejected when it doesn't respect the minimum width and height of the nodes
-- Added cursors for dragging and resizing
+- Dragging is disabled when there is only one node
+- Logs filtering by level (debug, verbose, info, error)

 # Mosaic